mdn/project-template/CONTRIBUTOR_ROLES.md

 ## Roles

 Irrespective of the role you take on in this project, you always are a contributor.
 [Contributor](#contributor) is the base role and all other roles build on top of it.
-As such, you must satisfy the [responsibilities of a contributor](#responsibilities) while working in any capacity on this project.
+As such, you must satisfy the [requirements of a contributor](#requirements) while working in any capacity on this project.

 ### Contributor

 Contributors, also known as community participants, engage with the project and its community by contributing their time, skills, opinions, and ideas.
-A contributor contributes directly to the project and adds value to it.
+Contributors work on the project directly and add value to it.
 Contributions are not limited to writing or testing code examples but also include creating and updating documentation, researching, fixing bugs, and helping other community members.

-You can be a new contributor, an active contributor, or someone who contributes only occasionally.
-If you're new here, you can check out the different [repositories in the MDN projects](https://github.com/orgs/mdn/repositories).
+If you're new here, check out the different [repositories in the MDN project](https://github.com/orgs/mdn/repositories).
+Based on the frequency of your contributions, you can be an active contributor or someone who contributes only occasionally.
+Based on your impact on the project, you could be nominated as a [spotlight contributor](#spotlight-contributor).

 As a contributor, you can get involved with the project by engaging in the following acitivites: